espruino/Espruino/README_Building.md

 Note:

 * there is no access to USB in the present version
   * copy any crosscompile output to one's user directory and either bluetooth or USB the result to the target
+* Ubuntu 14.04 LTS is the present version.

 Or use a Virtual machine as described below dependant on ones taste.